jmk1729/PIAACMCsimul/doc/PIAACMCsimul_DesignSteps_Mono.md

 ## STEP 007 (mode = 40): Tune PIAA shapes and focal plane mask transm, 10 cosine modes, 5 Fourier modes

-This takes approximately 20mn for size = 1024.

 Progress can be tracked by watching file :